-The optical properties of 10a-10n were first examined theoretically with the second-order algebraic diagrammatic construction theory with spin-component scaling (SCS-ADC(2)).For the sake of clarity, here we focus on 10l as a representative example of this class of compounds.
-Outcomes for the other compounds are presented in the Supporting Information.
+The optical properties of 10a-10n were first examined theoretically with the second-order algebraic diagrammatic construction theory with spin-component scaling (SCS-ADC(2)).
+For the sake of clarity, here we focus on 10l as a representative example of this class of compounds.
+Calculation results for the other compounds are presented in the Supporting Information.

 The calculated vertical excitation energies and associated oscillator strengths for 10l are given in Table 1.
-Accompanying this data, in Figure 2 we show plots of natural transition orbitals (NTOs) for transitions from the ground state into the two lowest singlets and the two lowest triplet excited states.
-According to our calculations, the lowest singlet excited state (S1) of 10l is a $\pi\pi^$ -type state with vertical excitation energy of 3.455 eV.
-The inspection of the predominant hole-particle NTO pair for the $S_0 \rightarrow S_1$ transition (Figure 2a) shows that the S1 state has a chargetransfer character that arises from the excitation of an electron from a $\pi$ orbital that is distributed mainly on rings VI.
-VII. and VIII into a $\pi^$ orbital that is localized on rings VII and VIII.
-This transition is characterized by an appreciably large oscillator strength, considerably more significant than the transitions into the other low-lying singlet excited state.
-Thus, the lowest photo-absorption band of 10l can be assigned mainly to the transition into the $S_1$ state.
+Accompanying this data, in Figure 3 we show plots of natural transition orbitals (NTOs) for transitions from the ground state into the two lowest singlets and the two lowest triplet excited states.
+According to our calculations, the lowest singlet excited state (S1) of 10l is a $\pi\pi^$ -type state with a vertical excitation energy of 3.455 eV.
+Inspection of the predominant hole-particle NTO pair for the $S_0 \rightarrow S_1$ transition (Figure 3a) shows that the S1 state has a partial charge-transfer character that arises from the excitation of an electron from a $\pi$ orbital that is distributed mainly on rings VI, VII, and VIII into a $\pi^$ orbital that is localized on rings VII and VIII (see Figure 3 for the ring numbering).
+This transition is characterized by an appreciably large oscillator strength, considerably larger than the transitions into the other low-lying singlet excited states.
+Thus, the lowest photo-absorption band of 10l can be assigned mainly to the transition into the S1 state.

 Table 1.
 Vertical excitation energies ( $\Delta E$ ) and associated oscillator strengths (f) of the representative compound 10l calculated at the SCS-ADC(2) level of theory.
-The calculation was performed at the ground-state equilibrium geometry optimized at the SCS-MP2 level.
+Calculations were performed at the ground-state equilibrium geometry optimized at the SCS-MP2 level.

 State $\Delta E [eV]$ f

 S 1 ( ππ) 3.455 0.3540

 S 2 ( ππ) 3.522 0.0361

 S 3 ( ππ) 3.870 0.0100

-S 4 (1nπ) 4.061 0.0033
+S 4 ( nπ) 4.061 0.0033

-T 1 ( ππ) 2.984 0
+Τ 1 ( ππ) 2.984 0

 T 2 ( ππ) 3.091 0

 T 3 ( ππ) 3.398 0

-T4 ( ππ) 3.419 0
+T 4 ( ππ) 3.419 0

-The $S_1$ state is closely followed by the $S_2$ state with vertical excitation energy of 4.522 eV.
-The $S_2$ state involves the excitation of an electron from a $\pi$ orbital localized on rings II, III, IV, and V into a $\pi^$ orbital localized on rings I, II, III, IV, and V. The transition into the $S_2$ state displays a relatively low oscillator strength.
-Unlike the $S_1$ state, the $S_2$ state does not exhibit a significant charge-transfer character. $S_3$ and $S_4$ states are energetically well-separated from the $S_1/S_2$ states and display small oscillator strengths for transitions out of the ground state.
+The S1 state is closely followed by the S2 state with a vertical excitation energy of 4.522 eV.
+The S2 state involves the excitation of an electron from a $\pi$ orbital localized on rings II, III, IV, and V into a $\pi^$ orbital localized on rings I, II, III, IV, and V. The transition into the S2 state displays a relatively low oscillator strength.
+Unlike the S1 state, the S2 state does not exhibit a significant charge-transfer character.
+The S3 and S4 states, in turn, are energetically well-separated from the S1 and S2 states, and display low oscillator strengths for transitions out of the ground state.

-In the other compounds in the series 10a-10n, the electronic structures of the S1 and S2 states are qualitatively similar as in 10l.
-The exception is 10f, for which the ordering of the lowest two singlet states is inverted: in 10f, the dark ${}^{1}\pi\pi^{}$ state lies vertically below the bright ${}^{1}\pi\pi^{}$ state.
+In the other compounds in the series 10a-10n, the electronic structures of the $S_1$ and $S_2$ states are qualitatively similar as in 10l.
+The exception is 10f, for which the ordering of the lowest two singlet states is inverted: in 10f, the nearly dark $1\pi\pi^$ state lies vertically below the bright $1\pi\pi^$ state.

 The lowest two triplet states (T1 and T2) are found at 2.984 eV and 3.091 eV, respectively.
-According to the NTO analysis, both states exhibit pronounced multiconfigurational character: the $S_0 \rightarrow T_1$ and the $S_0 \rightarrow T_2$ transitions have significant contributions from two hole-particle NTO pairs.
-This is presumably because the T1 and T2 are close in energy and interact strongly.
+According to the NTO analysis, both states exhibit pronounced multiconfigurational character: that is to say, the S0 $\rightarrow$ T1 and the S0 $\rightarrow$ T2 transitions both have significant contributions from two hole-particle NTO pairs.
+This is presumably because the T1 and T2 states are close in energy and interact strongly with one another.
 We also located T3 and T4 states higher in energy, ca. 0.4 eV above the T2 state.